 As an insular landscape, Chios presents very specific demographic, economic, political and social characteristics.
 It is an interesting case as multiple crises overlap and impact the local communities.
 The pilot will work on complementary challenges:

 • Cascade and multidimensional crisis.
-Chios became to the centre of attention during the 2015 migration and refugee crisis.
-A huge number of exhausted migrants reached the island by sea, having narrowly escaped drowning, including children and women, completely without any belongings.
+Chios became the centre of attention during the 2015 migration and refugee crisis.
+A huge number of migrants reached the island by sea, having narrowly escaped drowning, including children and women, completely without any belongings.
 This crisis was followed by a humanitarian crisis, attracting the attention of International and Human Rights Organizations, the European Union, Governments, Local Governments, Non-Profit Organizations (NGO’s), the Church and citizens.
-This was a critical aspect added to the already unstable political and social environment in Greece due to the socioeconomic crisis since 2008.
-The continuous state of crisis hitting increased the pressure on the local communities to address these complex and multi-dimensional challenges.
+This was a critical aspect added to the already unstable political and social environment in Greece due to the socioeconomic crisis ongoing since 2008.
+The continuous state of crisis hitting increased the pressure on local communities to address these complex and multi-dimensional challenges.

 • The implementation of environmentally sustainable policies is relevant to building resilience for Chios and the insular Greek area.
 These policies should be supported by reliable data.
-Thus, it is essential to collect data concerning the well-being, equality and social cohesion of the region, evaluate to what extent the economic, social and environmental sustainability is affected and identify good practices that serve as basis for appropriate policy design.
+Thus, it is essential to collect data on the well-being, equality and social cohesion of the region, evaluate to what extent the economic, social and environmental sustainability is affected and identify good practices that serve as a basis for appropriate policy design.

 Highlights